Best Currys Black Friday and Cyber Monday deals - today's NEW offers

 Yes!
 Currys reiterated its Price Match Promise last Black Friday saying: “Find it cheaper at any major retailer, online or in-store, and we’ll match it… even if they’re running an offer-code discount.
 And if you’ve already bought from us, we’ll give you back the difference up to seven days after your purchase.”

-The added benefit of the promise is there’s no mad rush to snatch up a deal, you can check back, peruse our list and take a bit of time because Currys will still match the price even if you spend the weekend thinking about it.
+The added benefit of the promise is there’s no mad rush to snatch up a deal, you can check back, peruse our list and take a bit of time because Currys will still match the price.

 How does it work you ask?
 Well, you have to notify Currys of the competitor’s price within seven days of purchase.
 If you buy something on 29th November that means you have until the following week if another competitor reduces the price on Cyber Monday.
 Just make sure you have evidence.